Skip to main content

 Journey steps

-Users will enter the Journey when they match the Segment.
+Users will enter the Journey based on your Entry Rules.
 This typically happens within a few minutes after the event/tag is received.
-Users will flow through the Journey step by step until they reach the end or an exit rule is met.
-For a basic abandoned cart Journey, we want to do 2 things:
+Users will flow through the Journey step-by-step until they reach the end or an Exit Rule is met.
+A basic abandoned cart Journey does two things:

-1. Give the user enough time to empty their cart (make a purchase or empty their cart manually)
+1. Gives the user enough time to empty their cart (make a purchase or remove items manually)

-2. If they do not empty their cart, send them a message reminding them about the items in their cart
+2. If they do not, sends a message reminding them about the items in their cart

 Achieve this by first adding a Wait step to the Journey.

 • Set the wait time to be as long as you want.
-We recommend setting it to 1 hour so you can message them while they still have the intent to purchase.
+We recommend setting it to 1 or 2 hours so you can message them while they still have the intent to purchase.

 Add a Message step.